 The University of Utah is home to a huge array of creative expertise and emerging technology.
 Creative Spaces acts a connection point between innovators across the university by providing access to workshops, equipment, consultation and referral services.

 The Marriott Library is home to several types of 3D printers, scanners, and other related technologies.
 While we offer basic 3D printing services to University affiliated persons, other technology, such as 3D scanning and vinyl cutting, are offered without dedicated support.
 It is recommended that a user come with a basic understanding of how to use equipment or be willing to investigate instruction manuals.

 Filament Diameter: 3.0mm

 A complete setup guide for starting a 3D print is on the 3D printing website.

 To schedule time with any of these scanners, please email us at firstname.lastname@example.org.

 A US Cutter MH 50" vinyl cutter is available for students, faculty, and staff to use for projects and assignments.
-Material costs are $2.00 per linear foot.
+Vinyl can be purchased from most craft stores and online retailers in sheets or rolls of varying widths.
 To schedule a time to use the vinyl cutter please email us at email@example.com.